UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 ### Creating/updating the local database

+- You can just run the website project and it will create and update the database on startup
-- In the terminal (from the solution directory) run `dotnet ef database update --project .\SeaPublicWebsite`
+- If you want to manually update the database (e.g. to test a new migration) in the terminal (from the solution directory) run `dotnet ef database update --project .\SeaPublicWebsite`

 ### Adding Migrations